oxhak/ftx-trading-tools/README.md

 # ftx-trading-tools
 Trading tools for **[FTX](https://ftx.com/#a=oxhak)** exchange.\
-Communicates directly with FTX, there is no third party involved.\
+Communicates directly with the FTX api, there is no third party involved.\
 Asynchronous, can execute multiple tasks at the same time.\
 Easy to use with a **[Stream Deck](https://twitter.com/oxhak/status/1312755358851629057)**.